 * The patient’s name has been changed for privacy.

-VNSNY’s PEARLS program operates in Queens (Astoria, Long Island City, Flushing, College Point, Jamaica, St. Albans, and South Ozone Park), as well as Manhattan (the Upper West Side, Upper East Side, and Roosevelt Island).
+VNSNY’s PEARLS operates in Queens (Astoria, Long Island City, Flushing, College Point, Jamaica, St. Albans, and South Ozone Park), as well as Manhattan (the Upper West Side, Upper East Side, and Roosevelt Island).